mrstebo/SimpleFeatureToggle/README.md

 # SimpleFeatureToggle
 A really simple library for checking if a feature is enabled/disabled

+## Quick Start

-Here is what the file that is passed in to `SimpleFeatureToggleConfiguration` should look like:
+If you are using the `FileFeatureLoadingStrategy` then here is what the file should look like:

 ```js
 {